tachyons-css/tachyons-styled-react/README.md

 This extends create-react-app to include Tachyons implemented with emotion + styled-system.
 If you're familiar with Tachyons and are interested in css-in-js, this is hopefully a helpful project.
 Can be used for anything you'd use create-react-app for.
-While Tachyons is light-weight by default, using css-in-js can allow you to only send needed styles down the wire to the user.
-This if often under 4kb.
+While Tachyons is light-weight by default, using css-in-js will result in increased css performance as you don't send unused styles down the wire.

 ## Getting going